 Everyone wants to hate on Facebook.
 But let’s be real – it’s still one of the most powerful platforms in the world for affiliate marketers who know how to use it.

 Not on your profile.
 That’s dead.
 But Facebook Groups?
 They’re alive.
 Marketplace?
 Still pulls.
 Paid ads?
-Still deliver killer ROI if you know how to segment.
+Still delivers killer ROI if you know how to segment.

 What Facebook offers better than any other platform is precision.
 You can hyper-target interests, age, location, and behaviors.
 And the retargeting tools are unmatched.
 Want to create a lookalike audience based on converters from your last landing page?
 Facebook makes that easy.
 Combine that with Hyperone’s granular tracking, and suddenly you have a machine that prints leads.